Celebrating Todos los Santos

 Halloween in Spain

-As Todos los Santos is a commemoration of the dead, most Spanish families head to the cemetery on November 1st (or that weekend) to place flowers on tombs, clean the gravestone or nicho (most Spanish burials are in wall niches) and remember their deceased family members.
+In Spain on the 2nd of November they commemorate the deceased.
+Most Spanish families head to the cemetery.
+Placing flowers on tombs, cleaning gravestone or nichos. (most Spanish burials are in wall niches) Remembering their family members.

 Todos los Santos Food